finos/FDC3/docs/api-bridging/spec.md

     }
 }
 ```

 Note that the `source.desktopAgent` field has been populated with the id of the agent that raised the requests, enabling the routing of responses.
+Additionally a `requestPath` was added that will contain the source/originator of the request and the Desktop Agents it has "visited".

 #### Response format

 Normal response from agent-A, where the request was raised (a websocket client)

 ```JSON
 {
     "intent": { "name": "StartChat", "displayName": "Chat" },